hemantksingh/messup-learn/Cloud and Infrastructure/AWS/DR and Business Continuity.md

 Since serverless has the pricing model of pay for what you use, having your serverless resources like Lambda functions and API Gateways deployed in a redundant region costs you no money.
 Where additional cost comes into play is getting your data into your failover region.

-While implementing DynamoDB global tables to replicate data to your failover region, you pay for
+DynamoDB automatically distributes data and traffic to tables across a sufficient number of servers to handle throughput and storage requirements.
+All data is automatically replicated across multiple Availability Zones in an AWS Region.
+You can implement DynamoDB **global tables** to replicate data across regions in to a failover region.
+This means you pay for

 * Write requests for the replication storage (per million units)
 * Data transfer costs (per GB)